kfwainsc/tkinterQuiz/README.md

 # tkinterQuiz
 First draft of a GUI quiz program using tkinter.
-Goal of future drafts to be a useable study aid for recruits/probationary Fire Fighters questions_protocol.py contains input data for the quiz.
+(At the moment the design of the UI is not nice to look at) Goal of future drafts to be a useable study aid for recruits/probationary Fire Fighters questions_protocol.py contains input data for the quiz.
 This could be any question list in the same format.